Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

-Therefore, we enumerate all possible partitions of $\cell(R)$ that is consistent with the $f$ constraint.
+Since $R$ is a simple square, every point in $R$ has to be connected to the outside of $R$, as otherwise the color connectivity constraint is violated.
+Hence, by the cell property of \cref{thm:dp_struct}, for every cell $R' \in \cell(R)$, all points in $R'$ are connected in $R$.
+Therefore, we enumerate all possible partitions of $\cell(R)$ that is consistent with the $f$ constraint, i.e., that for each part of the partition, $f$ maps all cells in the part to the same set of portals.
 For each partition, we further check whether it satisfies the constraint defined by $\Pi$.
 To do so, for each cell $R' \in \cell(R)$, we scan through all colors, and record the set of colors $\mathcal{C}_{R'} \subseteq \mathcal{C}$ that intersects $R'$.
 The $\mathcal{C}_{R'}$'s combined with the $f$ constraint as well as the enumerated connectivity between cells suffice for checking the $\Pi$ constraint.
+In more detail, if there are two cells $R'$ and $R''$ in different parts (of the partition of cells) such that both $R'$ and $R''$ contain a point of one color, then there must be two portals $a'$ and $a''$ with $a'\in f(R')$ and $a''\in f(R'')$ that are in the same part of the partition $\Pi$.

 Observe that every feasible solution of the subproblem corresponds to the above-mentioned partition of cells.
 Therefore, to evaluate the cost of the subproblem, we evaluate the sum of the MST costs of the parts in each partition and return the minimum one.

-The time complexity for evaluating each subproblem is bounded since $|A| = O(\epsilon^{-1})$ and $|\cell(R)| = O(\epsilon^{-2})$.
+The time complexity of evaluating each subproblem is bounded since $|A| = O(\epsilon^{-1})$ and $|\cell(R)| = O(\epsilon^{-2})$.
 The approximation ratio is $\alpha_2$ because we use MST instead of Steiner tree for evaluating the cost.
 Using MST will enable us to implement this algorithm in the streaming setting.